 The goal of the asset allocation structure is to provide a favorable rate of return coupled with a prudent level of risk.
 The System implemented new asset allocation initiatives during the year to achieve long term return objectives while reducing risk.
-Over the past fiscal year, the System implemented strategies within the fixed income, public and private equity, and real estate programs.
-In an effort to increase exposure risk reducing strategies, a risk premia portfolio was also implemented.
+Over the past fiscal year, the System implemented strategies within the domestic equity allocation like low volatility equity to increase downside protection in declining markets.
+The System also added to private equity investments to improve long term return and further diversity the investments.
 The following table outlines the ERS's investment policy targets: